shirleyahn/CAS_Code/README.md

 PBS and SLURM scripts are written separately as the name of the files imply.

 5. **`functions.py`**: Has all of the functions of the CAS algorithm.
 User needs to edit a few parts in initialize function (highlighted in TODO) that has initial configurations' and simulation files' names (only for MD_Code).
+Note that each initial configurations' files are assumed to be the same and are followed by a number, e.g., minim_0.gro, minim_1.gro, and so on.
+Hence, even if there is only one initial configuration, label it with a number, e.g., minim_0.gro.

 6. global_variables.py: Has all of the global variables used in the CAS algorithm.
 No need to edit.